ZacharyTalis/owntracksLog/README.md

      - Identification: Username is the same as your Adafruit IO username, password is your **[KEY]**.
 If given the option, set a Device ID of your choosing.
      - Security: If enabled, disable `TLS`.
      - Parameters: None.
    - Check to see if you're able to upload location data from your tracker to the Adafruit IO feed page.
 Run *owntracksLog.bat* whenever you'd like to scrape this data to your computer.
 Previously-scraped and new data should be accessible via *owntracksLog.txt* (a text file) and *owntracksLog.csv* (a spreadsheet file).
+Of note, *owntracksLog.csv* only contains Latitude, Longitute, Date, and Time data for each tracked location.